 Sure, organic crops have less pesticide, herbicide and fungicide residues than conventional crops.
 But it goes deeper than just that.
-Starting with the soil, we're about to take a deeper look at why organically-grown herbs and foods are so much more nourishing for your body.
+Organically grown herbs and foods may be more nourishing for your body.

 You Are What You Eat, Taken A Step Further!

-Well-tended organic soil is teaming with helpful microbes, held together by a complex web of sophisticated chemistry.
-Synthetic fertilizers don't contain the thousands of unique molecules and dozens of trace minerals housed in good organic compost.
-When this lynchpin of organic agriculture is added to soil, it makes the soil a distinctively rich environment for plants to eat and grow.
+Well-tended organic soil contains helpful microbes.
+Synthetic fertilizers don't contain the thousands of unique molecules and trace minerals housed in good organic compost.
+Organic soil contains a distinctively rich environment for plants to eat and grow.

 In 2004, researchers at the University of Texas published a landmark study in the Journal of American College of Nutrition.
 They looked at 43 different fruits and vegetables, comparing nutritional data collected in 1950 and 1999.

-It turns out, the fruits and vegetables we eat today were consistently lower than the ones from half a century ago in protein, calcium, phosphorus, iron, vitamin B2 and vitamin C levels.
-While a number of factors contribute to this decline, the researchers pointed to declining soil chemistry as a major part of the problem.
+It turns out, the fruits and vegetables we eat today were consistently lower in nutrients than the ones from half a century ago in protein, calcium, phosphorus, iron, vitamin B2 and vitamin C levels.
+Several factors contribute to this decline, and the researchers pointed to declining soil chemistry as a major part of the problem.